webprogramming260/webprogramming/profile/webServices/backendTesting/backendTesting.md

 ## Testing with cookies

-Our register test is missing once critical validation.
+Our register test is missing one critical validation.
 It doesn't assert that the endpoint returned a cookie that contains the authentication token.
 We can fix that by creating a `validateAuth` utility function and calling it from the test.

 ```js
 function validateAuth(response) {